 - Pretty expensive for a rotary cutter?
 Yes.
 Yes indeed.
 But my dad has always taught me that if you buy quality up front, you won't have to replace it later.
 So I made the investment.

 - These rotary cutters have a hole on the end of the handle so you can hang them on a notions wall in your sewing or craft room.
 Love this feature.
 I don't personally hang my rotary cutters or scissors but most of my sewing fiends do.
 So I'd consider this a bonus.

-If you are looking for a more affordable, but ergonomic rotary cutter, try one of these by the brand Olfa (same as the cutting mats I showed you).
-These are the only rotary cutters I used prior to purchasing the quilters select brand one.
+If you are looking for a more affordable, but ergonomic rotary cutter, try one of THESE (same brand as the cutting mats I shared).
+These are the only rotary cutters I used prior to purchasing the quilters select one.

-#8.
-O'Lipfa Lip Edge Ruler(s).
 These rulers are going to help with accuracy and change the way you look at all your other rulers.
-Game changer for me!
-Retail $14.00-$35.00 depending on the size of the ruler.

-These rulers are made of clear acrylic.
-Making them really easy to read and use.
+These rulers are made of clear acrylic plastic.
+This makes them really easy to read and use.
 The lip edge on the end of the ruler hooks onto the edge of your cutting mat making it easy to keep your cutting lines super straight.

 - This mat contains dense wool fibers that trap heat.
 This allows you you to press both sides at the same time.

 - Because these are felted wool, they provide a firm surface for pressing quilt squares without stretching your fabric.